awslabs/aws-deployment-framework/docs/samples-guide.md

 be appended to as required.

-If we look at AWS Step Functions in the management account in `us-east-1` we can see the progress of the bootstrap process.
+If we look at AWS Step Functions in the management account in `us-east-1` or `cn-north-1` we can see the progress of the bootstrap process.

 ![run-state-machine](./images/run-state-machine.png)